top of page

 Learn the most common methods of evaluating RFPs and how to ensure that you win!

-Here is a short video summary in case you don't have time to read the whole article:
+Here is the podcast in case you don't have time to read the whole article:

 Many sourced products and services involve complex technical requirements.
 Therefore, RFP scoring ensures a fair process of selecting the best option for your organization.

-The purpose of RFP scoring is to identify the supplier who most closely matches your needs.
-For this, you need to gather an accurate representation of your need - the evaluation criteria.
+The purpose of RFP scoring is to identify the supplier that best matches your needs.
+To achieve this, you must define clear and measurable evaluation criteria.

 RFP scoring objectives: